jobradley18/CRTCmerpmerp/README.md

 # CRTCliving_Quarters
-Master branch is commited code, branked are suggestions and progress that hasnt been cleared yet.
+Master branch is commited code branches are suggestions and progress that hasnt been cleared yet.